 The Coral Stitch

 The Coral Stitch is another stitch that incorporates a knot along a continuous line of thread.
-The knots can be made really close together so they resemble a string of pearls or lines of knots can be layered like bricks.
-This stitch has many different applications and is really quite pretty.
-It is a very important stitch for German Schwalm, which we talked about in the German Schwalm newsletter.
+The knots can be made really close together to resemble a string of pearls.
+Rows of coral stitches can be layered like bricks.
+This stitch is created right to left.
+Any thread can be used.
+The size of the thread will determine the knot size.

 Here are the materials you will need to stitch it as shown, but feel free to make changes!